Three Routine Checks To Make Sure Your Fridge Is Running Smoothly

 You may have thought that cleaning your fridge regularly is all you need to do to make that it is running smoothly.
 Indeed, by cleaning your fridge regularly you are more likely to notice if anything is about to go wrong.
 In fact, regular cleaning and internal wiping may in fact alert you to anything that could go wrong before it actually does.

 There are three things that you can do to make sure that your fridge doesn’t suddenly present you with a nasty surprise, when you need it the least.
 Those three things are listen, look and check.

 Listen to your fridge

 While your appliances may not speak to you in plain English – yet, they will almost certainly start sounding different when impending trouble is about to appear.
 Most modern fridges are almost silent although to the trained year there will be a very faint humming from the interior of your fridge.
-When that humming becomes a distinct buzzing, or even a rattling, it may be time to call the repair engineers.
+When that humming becomes a distinct buzzing, or even a rattling, it may be time to call the Repair Aid refrigeration engineers.

 Older fridges tend to make a louder almost buzzing sound and rattle a little bit too.
 You will however know the difference between the usual sound emanating from your fridge and any indications that the internal mechanics may be in distress.

 Things to look for before calling a repair technician

 Before you rush to call the engineers, check a few things out first.
 Even when an appliance has been moved by only a few centimetres it could be standing on an uneven surface.
 Check that the feet have been evenly adjusted so that the appliance does not wobble.
 Appliances that move about even slightly can make the most horrendous noise.